LOS ANGELES NEUROFEEDBACK CENTER

 Reduce TBI symptoms at a LANC office today.
-The initial intake session costs only $89 at our West LA office and $149 at our South Bay office and is the first step towards Concussion recovery.
+The initial intake session costs only $89 at our West LA and South Bay offices, and is the first step towards Concussion recovery.

 “After all the occupational hazards I have gone through as a professional fighter, I worried I would never be the same again.
 But thanks to Direct Neurofeedback, after my first session, I immediately felt back to my peak performance self with diminished brain fog and focused."

 – M. RAEES, LOS ANGELES CLIENT

 The traditional concussion treatment is rest until the symptoms wear off and then a gradual return to normal activity.
 Long-term effects from single concussions are rare; although, the effects from multiple concussions will add up over time.
 For a moderate to severe TBI diagnosis, however, the outlook can be different.
 Since almost any voluntary nervous function may be affected by moderate or severe TBI, the long-term effects can vary significantly.
 Cognitive difficulties (remember or processing, speech difficulties, physical difficulties, such as impaired balance or loss of fine motor control.
 In rarer cases, emotional issues like mood swings and even changes in personality can result from moderate or severe TBI.